 Being a small town, Goldfield - Dyer does not have a public transit system used by locals to get to and from work.

-The education level of Goldfield - Dyer citizens is a little higher than the average for US cities and towns: 24.07% of adults in Goldfield - Dyer have at least a bachelor's degree.
+The citizens of Goldfield - Dyer are slightly better educated than the national average of 21.84% for all cities and towns, with 24.07% of adults in Goldfield - Dyer having a bachelor's degree or advanced degree.

 The per capita income in Goldfield - Dyer in 2022 was $31,096, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $124,384 for a family of four.
 However, Goldfield - Dyer contains both very wealthy and poor people as well.